 A recent survey conducted by the Employment Benefit Research Institute revealed that only 13 percent of workers were “very confident” with regard to being secure in their funding and ability to retire.

-Our Los Angeles bankruptcy lawyers understand that twice that number‚ nearly 30 percent‚ responded they weren’t at all confident when it came to whether they could retire comfortably.
+Our Woodland Hills bankruptcy lawyers understand that twice that number‚ nearly 30 percent‚ responded they weren’t at all confident when it came to whether they could retire comfortably.
 That is three times as many as had responded this way in 2009.

 About a fifth of the respondents said they were not very confident about 40 percent said they were somewhat confident.
 So essentially what we are looking at here is almost 90 percent of people who are lacking confidence in their retirement.